inkVerb/VIP/601/Lesson-11.md

 ### Security Module History
 - SELinux was the original
   - In 2001, it was sent to be included as a kernel module OOB
   - There was some objection to a monolythic security solution
 - In 2003:
   - SELinux was implemented
   - Other security modules could be developed and adopted instead
   - Only one security module could be used at a time
-- Combining security modules is possible today, but be cautious
+- Combining security modules is possible today, but be cautious doing so
   - Combining consders different sec mods as "major" or "minor"
 - Workflow terms:
-  - **DAC**: Discretionary Access Control (policy-based, on every UNIX/Linux kernel)
+  - **DAC**: Discretionary Access Control (policy-based, mainly user/file permissions on every Unix/Linux kernel)
   - **MAC**: Mandatory Access Control (user-based, includes ACL, supplemental to Linux DAC)
   - **AVC**: Access Vector Cache (messages about SELinux violations)
   - **ACL**: Access Control Lists (user/file permissions, see [Lesson 3: Users & Groups](https://github.com/inkVerb/vip/blob/master/601/Lesson-03.md))
   - Learn more on [UL.SE](https://unix.stackexchange.com/questions/16828)
-- Linux v6.7.4 LSMs include:
+- Linux v6.7.4 (2024) LSMs include:
   - **SELinux** (v2.6: elaborate MAC)
   - **Simplified Mandatory Access Control (SMACK)** (v2.6.24: MAC)
   - **AppArmor** (v2.6.36: MAC)